Shivanjali-12/Semantic-Kernel-Workshop/readme.md

     - Appends the Recommendations and time of recommendations to a text file.

     Tip: Age should be calculated by using Student's DOB and Current Date.

+- Run the Program and interact with your Classroom Assistant.